The Farm Year

 May & June

-Work on the farm turns to making hay and silage for the winter, the weather has warmed up, and all the animals are outside.
-Our visitors for the campsite start to arrive.
-Work in the vegetable garden increases.
+When the weather warms up, all our animals are outside and work on the farm turns to making hay and silage for the winter.
+Our campsite visitors start to arrive and work in the vegetable garden increases.

 July & August